mlibrary/about-publishing/src/content/profiles/andrée-rathemacher.md

 title: Andrée Rathemacher
 job_title: the Head of Acquisitions at the University of Rhode Island Library
 faculty_image: /assets/dsc-51089.jpg
+quotes:
+  - quote: >-
+      At a time when most of our materials budget goes to STEM content from large commercial publishers, it feels good to support a non-profit university press that publishes monographs on an open source platform.
+bio: ''
 type: profile
-bio: ""
-quote: >-
-  “At a time when most of our materials budget goes to STEM content from large commercial publishers, it feels good to support a non-profit university press that publishes monographs on an open source platform.”
 ---